 Frequently asked questions about voting in a provincial election

-Provincial by-election has been called for Bay of Quinte.
-Election day is September 19.
-Use Voter Registration to update or add your voter information by September 9.
-Voter information cards will be mailed out between September 3 and 6.
+A provincial general election has been called.
+Election day is February 27.
+Use Voter Registration to update or add your voter information by February 17.
+Voter information cards will be mailed out between February 17 and 22.
 Your voter information card will contain information about when and where to vote.

 If you are eligible to vote in a provincial election, you can vote: